-*90-94 cm in men and 80 cm in women outside the United States.
+*90 cm in men and 80 cm in women in Asia.

 Having three or more risk factors is a sign that the body is resistant to insulin, an important hormone produced by the pancreas.
-This resistance to insulin means that more insulin than normal is needed to keep the body working.
+This resistance to insulin means that more insulin than normal is needed to keep normal glucose levels.